md842/webserver/frontend/README.md

 # Max's Personal Website
 This repository contains the source code and documentation for my personal website.

-All console commands given in this document assume Arch Linux kernel 6.9.6-arch1-1.
+All console commands given in this document are for Arch Linux kernel 6.9.6-arch1-1 and assume you have already cloned the top level repository.

 This project was bootstrapped with [Vite](https://vitejs.dev/).